 Even with the casinos being as responsible as possible, it’s also important for the gamblers themselves, and those around them, to recognise the signs that there might be an issue.
 As most sites will state, gambling is supposed to be fun.
-A clear sign things aren’t going so well is when it stops being an enjoyable pastime.
-If a player is spending all their time online, there may be a problem.
-Players should also not think of online gaming as a way to make money, as this can bring added levels of stress.
+The following are signs that are indicative of problem gambling.

 Reality checks and self-exclusion